 22.1.
 Nothing in this agreement shall render Guardian Support liable for any act or omission taken or not taken because of force majeure.
-Force majeure includes any act of god, adverse weather, strikes, industrial action, technological difficulties outside of either parties reasonable control, sickness etc.
+Force majeure includes any act of god, adverse weather, strikes, pandemic or disease, industrial action, technological difficulties outside of either parties reasonable control, sickness etc.

 23.1.
 All services forming the terms of this agreement will be carried out with the utmost precision and professionalism.
 However, the Client should be aware that Guardian Support will not be liable for anything which occurs outside of the scope of this agreement.

 23.2.
 In particular, Guardian Support are not liable for any consequence arising from any breach of the Client’s obligations as dictated by clause 12 above.

 23.3.
 Guardian Support are not liable for anything which occurs outside of the Contract Period.
 In addition, Guardian Support will cease to become liable for any act or omissions which occurs within the Contract Period, when this agreement is subsequently terminated during the Contract Period for whatsoever reason.

 23.4.
 In the event of accident or injury, nothing in the agreement is intended to render Guardian Support liable.
 The Client therefore should ensure that they hold and maintain a suitable level of insurance cover against any such consequences.

 23.5.
 Guardian Support liability is limited (in any case) to the lesser of the Client’s annual fee, or its total professional indemnity insurance limit (details of which are available upon request).